-The Publishing Group maintained its market leader position in Taiwan with reported gross revenue of HK\$787 million and segment profit of HK\$62 million under the challenging operating environment of traditional publishing business.
+The Publishing Group maintained its market leadership position in Taiwan with reported gross revenue of HK\$763 million and segment profit of HK\$45 million, 3% and 28% lower than that of last year respectively, under the challenging operating environment of traditional publishing business.

-The Advertising Group reported gross revenue of HK\$149 million and segment loss of HK\$40 million, as compared to HK\$27 million last year, as a result of weak traditional advertising market sentiment of Mainland China and reduced outdoor media assets portfolio.
+The Advertising Group reported 38% lower gross revenue of HK\$92 million.
+Segment loss narrowed by 37% from HK\$40 million last year to HK\$25 million, reflecting the Group's effort in optimising the traditional advertising business portfolio and exiting from certain non-performing outdoor media businesses.